dpsenner/mqtt-presentation/src/PRESENTATION.md

 Quality of service flag influences the message delivery:

 * Messages from the publisher to the broker
-* Messages from the subscriber to the broker
+* Messages from the broker to the subscriber
-* But not messages from the publisher to the subcriber
+* Publishers and subcribers are allowed to use different QoS on the same topic

 ## MQTT QoS 0